Destruction of cultural heritage by the Islamic State: Motivation

-IS justifies the destruction of cultural heritage sites by its Salafism, which, according to its followers, places "great importance on establishing tawhid (monotheism)" and "eliminating shirk (polytheism)".
+IS justifies the destruction of cultural heritage sites by its Salafism, which, according to its followers, places "great importance on establishing tawhid [monotheism]" and "eliminating shirk [polytheism]".
 Thus there is an ideological underpinning to their destruction of historical and cultural heritage sites.
 IS views its actions in sites like Palmyra and Nimrud as being in accordance with Sunni Islamic tradition.

 Beyond the ideological aspects of the destruction, there are other, more practical, reasons behind IS's destruction of historic sites.
-Grabbing the world's attention is easily done through the destruction of such sites, given the extensive media coverage and international condemnation that comes afterwards.
-Destroying historic ruins also allows IS to wipe the slate clean and to start afresh, leaving no traces of any previous culture or civilization.
-It also provides an ideal platform for the group to establish its own identity and leave its mark on history.
-Despite the images showing extreme destruction, IS has also been making use of the looted antiquities to finance their activities.
+They gained international attention through the resulting extensive media coverage and international condemnation.
+Destroying historic ruins also allowed IS to remove traces of previous culture or civilization.
+IS has also been making use of the looted antiquities to finance its activities.
 Despite the UN's ban on the trade of artifacts looted from Syria since 2011, the group has been smuggling these artifacts out of the Middle East and on to the underground antique markets of Europe and North America.